Dated: 10th February 2022

 Independent Inspection and Audit Reports (PDF Downloads) (You will need Adobe Reader to open the Documents) (FY20/21)

 Brink’s means Brink’s Global Services Ltd.

-BullionVault means the service offered by Galmarley Ltd through website domains under BullionVault.com, and potentially other websites, whereby BullionVault Customers are able to buy, own, store and sell gold or silver bullion.
+BullionVault means the service offered by Galmarley Ltd through website domains under BullionVault.com, and potentially other websites, whereby BullionVault Customers are able to buy, own, store and sell gold, silver or platinum bullion.

 BullionVault Clients Ltd means company 08672704 registered in England and Wales.